Introduction

 z_{ b r _{0}t d } = W^{ 1 }_{ dr _{0}'f }\phi \left ( W^{ 0 }_{ r _{0}'fd' } x_{ b r _{0}t d' } \right ) \ .

-It is useful to step through the intermediates:
+It is useful to step through the intermediates and consider the fine-grained operations that occur:

 - The very first operation $W^{ 0 } _{ r _{0}'fd' } x _{ b r _{0}t d' }$ already has a potential issue.
-If one blindly performed the $d'$ sum and carried the other indices through, the result would look like $y _{ b r _{ 0 } t r' _{ 0 } f } = W^{ 0 } _{ r _{0}'fd' } x _{ b r _{0}t d' }$.
+If one blindly performed the $d'$ sum and carried the other indices through untouched, this would naively result in $y _{ b r _{ 0 } t r' _{ 0 } f } = W^{ 0 } _{ r _{0}'fd' } x _{ b r _{0}t d' }$.
 But this breaks the rule that two tensor dimensions can't be sharded over the same mesh axis!
 The same subscript cannot appear twice, and the notational rules help catch a possible logic mistake.
-The solution is to unshard one of the offending input dimensions via an all-gather, and the best option is to temporarily unshard the input's sequence dimension.
-So, the legal progression is:
+The minimal fix is to first remove one of the offending sharded subscripts (i.e., perform an all-gather), and the best option is to unshard the input tensor.
+So, a legal progression producing a valid output is:

 Ring Attention